InformationArchitecture-YU/Lab-05/readme.md

 ## Overview

-Neo4J is a native NoSQL, graph database platform using Cypher querying language<sup>1</sup>.
-Graph databases are optimized for managing relationships and networks.
-In this lab we will start a Neo4j server utlizings  Neo4j AuraDB, Neo4j’s fully managed graph database as a service (DBaaS) offering.
-After installation we will connect to the Neo4J instance in the cloud using the Neo4J browser.
+Neo4J is a NoSQL graph database that utilizes the Cypher query language.
+Graph databases are, optimized for managing relationships and networks.
+In this lab, we will start a Neo4j server using Neo4j AuraDB, Neo4j’s fully managed graph database as a service (DBaaS) offering.
+After installation, we will connect to the Neo4J instance in the cloud using the Neo4J browser.
 Follow the steps outlined below to connect to your Neo4J instance and begin loading and manipulating the data.

-To complete this assignment, please provide an export the images where applicable and submit to brandon.chiazza@yu.edu.
+To complete this assignment, please provide an export of the images where applicable and submit them to [brandon.chiazza@yu.edu](mailto:brandon.chiazza@yu.edu).

 ### Contents